History of Sean Duffy in Timeline

 August 2019: Expecting ninth child

-August 26, 2019: Announced Resignation from Congress
+August 26, 2019: Announced resignation from Congress

 September 23, 2019: Resigned from Congress

-2019: End of term as U.S. representative
+2019: End of Term as U.S. Representative

-August 2021: Purchased Home in New Jersey
+August 2021: Purchased home in Mendham Township, New Jersey

-December 2022: Named Co-Host of The Bottom Line
+December 2022: Named co-host of The Bottom Line

-January 23, 2023: The Bottom Line Show Premiered
+January 23, 2023: The Bottom Line show premiered

 2023: Served on BGR Group's advisory board

-November 18, 2024: Nominated for Secretary of Transportation
+November 18, 2024: Nominated for U.S. Secretary of Transportation

-January 15, 2025: Hearing on Secretary of Transportation nomination
+January 15, 2025: Transportation Secretary Confirmation Hearing

-On January 28, 2025, Sean Duffy was officially sworn in by United States Supreme Court Justice Clarence Thomas as Secretary of Transportation.
+Sean Duffy was officially sworn in as Secretary of Transportation by United States Supreme Court Justice Clarence Thomas on January 28, 2025.

-January 29, 2025: Ceremonially Sworn in as Secretary of Transportation
+January 29, 2025: Ceremonially sworn in as Secretary of Transportation

-On January 29, 2025, Sean Duffy was ceremonially sworn in by Vice President JD Vance as Secretary of Transportation.
+On January 29, 2025, Sean Duffy was ceremonially sworn in as Secretary of Transportation by Vice President JD Vance.

-February 10, 2025: Visited Western North Carolina
+February 10, 2025: Travel to western North Carolina

-On February 10, 2025, Sean Duffy traveled to western North Carolina.
+On February 10, 2025, Sean Duffy traveled to western North Carolina as Secretary of Transportation.

 March 7, 2025: Clash with Elon Musk

-2025: Becomes Secretary of Transportation
+2025: Appointed as Secretary of Transportation